wmq-monitoring/wmq-monitoring/README.md

 * [Installation](https://github.com/wmq-monitoring/wmq-monitoring/wiki/Installation)
 * [FAQ](https://github.com/wmq-monitoring/wmq-monitoring/wiki/FAQ)

-**NOTE**: Please read the documents included the distribution package `wmq-monitoring-VERSION.zip`, the IBM developerWorks article is out of date.
+**NOTE**: Please read the documents shipped with the distribution package `wmq-monitoring-VERSION.zip`, the IBM developerWorks article is out of date, since we are continue improving this tool.

 ## Releases